Storidge/cio-user-guide/README.md

 ---
 title: Get started with persistent storage for Swarm and Kubernetes
-description: Getting started guide to create persistent volumes for Swarm and Kubernetes
+description: Add persistent storage to Docker Swarm and Kubernetes in 10 minutes
 lang: en-US
 ---

 ![Logo](https://i.imgur.com/FfIj2NA.png)

 <h1>Get Started with Storidge CIO</h1>
-<h3>Add persistent storage to Docker Swarm and Kubernetes in 10 minutes</h3>
 ---

 Storage has a reputation as technology that is difficult to use, and requires expertise to operate.
 Our goal is to deliver enterprise storage that any one can deploy and use.
 Storidge's Container I/O (CIO) software is focused on simplifying the life of developers and operators.